Digilent/Eclypse-Z7-OS/README.md

 ## Description

-This is a branch of the Eclypse Z7 board containing the Petalinux project which is currently configured to boot into an INITRAMFS by default which is generated within the project; this however has limited rootfs capabilities.
+This is the master branch of the Eclypse Z7 board project containing the Petalinux distribution which is currently configured to boot into an INITRAMFS by default which is generated within the project; this however has limited rootfs capabilities.

 The hardware platform used for this Petalinux project has been imported from the [Hardware repository](https://github.com/Digilent/Eclypse-Z7-HW/) of the same branch as this.